pololu/apa102-arduino/README.md

 ### Hardware

-An APA102-based LED strip can be purchased from Pololu's website.
+An LED strip based on the SK98222 or APA102C can be purchased from Pololu's website.
 The LED strip's input connector has three pins that should be connected to the Arduino.
 The LED strip's ground will need to be connected to one of the Arduino's GND pins.
 The LED strip's data input line (DI) will need to be connected to one of the Arduino's I/O lines.
 The LED strip's clock input line (CI) will also need to be connected to one of the Arduino's I/O lines.
 Our examples use pin 11 as the data pin and pin 12 as the clock pin.
 These connections can be made using three [Male-Female Premium Jumper Wires](http://www.pololu.com/catalog/category/67) with the female ends plugging into the LED strip.

 You will also need to connect a suitable power supply to the LED strip using the power wires.
 The power supply must be at the right voltage and provide enough current to meet the LED strip's requirements.